Cleaning EEG Data with EEGPrep for Trialwise Decoding#

 Creating a model#

 Now we create the deep learning model!
 Braindecode comes with some predefined convolutional neural network architectures for raw time-domain EEG.
-Here, we use the EEGNet model from [6].
+Here, we use the EEGNeX model from [6].
 These models are pure PyTorch deep learning models, therefore to use your own model, it just has to be a normal PyTorch torch.nn.Module.

 import torch

-from braindecode.models import EEGNet
+from braindecode.models import EEGNeX

 from braindecode.util import set_random_seeds